z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_CAST.md

 SELECT 'The time is ' || CAST(now() AS text);
 ```

 It is wise to be conservative about marking casts as implicit.
 An overabundance of implicit casting paths can cause Greenplum Database to choose surprising interpretations of commands, or to be unable to resolve commands at all because there are multiple possible interpretations.
-A good rule of thumb is to make a cast implicitly invokable only for information-preserving transformations between types in the same general type category.
+A good rule is to make a cast implicitly invokable only for information-preserving transformations between types in the same general type category.
 For example, the cast from `int2` to `int4` can reasonably be implicit, but the cast from `float8` to `int4` should probably be assignment-only.
 Cross-type-category casts, such as `text` to `int4`, are best made explicit-only.

 To be able to create a cast, you must own the source or the target data type.
 To create a binary-compatible cast, you must be superuser.